 This goes both ways, she added.
 Workers might accidentally step on or run into a pet, causing unintentional harm or emotional stress to the animal.
 Make sure any pets allowed in the office are insured.
 You might also want to speak with your lawyer about having pet owners sign an indemnification agreement that would require the owner to pay for any injuries to co-workers their animal causes.

-Max Freedman contributed to the reporting and writing in this article.
+Tejas Vemparala contributed to the reporting and writing of this article.
 Some source interviews were conducted for a previous version of this article.